J. P. Donleavy: Personal life

 Donleavy declared himself to be an atheist at the age of 14.
-In 1946, he married Valerie Heron; the couple had two children: Philip (born 1951) and Karen (born 1955).
-They divorced in 1969 and he remarried in 1970 to Mary Wilson Price; that union ended in divorce in 1989.
+In 1946, he married Valerie Heron.
+The couple had two children: Philip (born 1951) and Karen (born 1955).
+They divorced in 1969.
+In 1970 he married Mary Wilson Price; that union ended in divorce in 1989.

 In 2011, it was reported that Donleavy had not fathered his two children with Price.
 A DNA test in the early 1990s had confirmed that Rebecca was the daughter of brewing scion Kieran Guinness, and Rory was the son of Kieran's older brother Finn, whom Price married after her divorce from Donleavy.
 "My interest is only to look after the welfare of the child," Donleavy told The Times, "and after a certain stage, you can't worry about their parentage".

-He lived at Levington Park, a country house on 200 acre directly on Lough Owel, near Mullingar, County Westmeath, from 1972.
+Donleavy lived in London in the 1950s and then Maughold, Isle of Man, in the 1960s, where the two children were educated.
+From 1972, Donleavy lived at Levington Park, a country house set in 200 acre, beside Lough Owel, near Mullingar, County Westmeath.
 Throughout much of his life, he was known as Mike by close friends, though the origins of this nickname are unclear.

 Donleavy died on 11 September 2017, aged 91.